 Clashing belief systems challenge criminal justice policymaking

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Ideologies – collections of ideas, values and beliefs – are the sociopolitical glue that binds people into a common cause.
 Of course, there are consequences.
 Disputes between clashing ideologies have convulsed nations into war.
 At home, two competing ideologies – liberalism and conservatism – continue their long-running struggle for supremacy.
 Naturally, each camp trenchantly advances its own vision of justice, including how, when and to whom criminal sanctions should apply.

 That split is reflected in the memberships of the American Society of Criminology (ASC) and the Academy of Criminal Justice Sciences (ACJS).
 With its roots in sociology, ASC has typically attracted so-called “progressive” scholars.
 In contrast, ACJS, which originated in a field once known as “police science,” enjoys a more practical orientation, and features a website that gives a prominent nod to practitioners.
 Still, both organizations publish respected scholarly journals and share substantial common ground.
 Indeed, the disciplines they cover enjoy a lot of overlap, and many academics belong to both groups.

 This amity might soon be tested.
 Days ago the ASC executive board released an extraordinary statement.
 Its four main points, rendered in boldface, directly challenge the Trump administration’s criminal justice agenda:

 - Immigrants do not commit the majority of crime in the United States.

 - The proposed travel ban is not empirically justified and targets the wrong countries.

 - The U.S. is not in the midst of a national crime wave.

 - The U.S. government plays an important role in police reform.